SheteUC/market-gap/README.md

 - ✅ **Shared Memory**: Proper shared memory blocks following workspace rules
 - ✅ **Manager-Worker**: Single orchestrator manages worker agents
 - ✅ **Exact Workflow**: Follows 8-step sequence precisely
-- ✅ **Simple Testing**: Single command testing
+- ✅ **Dashboard & API Testing**: No extra scripts required
 - ✅ **Clean Architecture**: No unnecessary complexity
 - ✅ **Proper Documentation**: Clear, comprehensive guides

 ## 🎯 Next Steps

-1. Run `npm run test:simple` to verify everything works
-2. Open http://localhost:3000/simple to test the web interface
+1. Open http://localhost:3000/workflow and start a new workflow.
-3. Check shared memory blocks are updating correctly
+2. Check shared memory blocks are updating correctly via the dashboard or API.
-4. Extend with additional worker agents as needed
+3. Extend with additional worker agents as needed.
-5. Deploy to production using Letta Cloud
+4. Deploy to production using Letta Cloud.

 ## ⚠️ Status: Backend Stable · Front-End WIP

 The multi-agent **backend** (Orchestrator → Market-Research → Market-Analyzer → Social-Listener) is fully functional and passes all automated tests.
 However, the **Next.js front-end is still under heavy development** – navigation works, but many pages show placeholder data and WebSocket updates are stubbed.
-Use the provided scripts (`npm run test:simple`) or the API endpoints to exercise the workflow until the UI is finished.
+Use the dashboard or the API endpoints to exercise the workflow until the UI is finished.

 ## 🔄 Idea Loop (Hackathon Demo)